open-politics/open-politics/README.md

 - The models should be able to be trained on the fly and to be fine-tuned for specific tasks.

 - Current hot take: Mixtral MoE-8x7b with experts in different political reporting or analysis domains.
+- https://www.together.ai/ seems like a lightweight way to train and deploy models.